-We’ve heard many times that all the acronyms and jargon used by volume profiliers is, to the uninitiated, like another language.
-We’d have to agree… intimidating it can be.
-Because there really is a lot of jargon, and some of it stands on some readily explained but not-so-obvious theory.
-Though once you begin to understand what all of it means, any feelings of confusion and intimidation evaporate.
+We’ve heard many times that all the acronyms and jargon used by volume profilers is, to the uninitiated, like another language.
+It can be intimidating because there really is a lot of jargon.
+Some of that jargon stands on some readily explained but not-so-obvious theory and once you begin to understand what all of it means any feelings of confusion and intimidation evaporate.

-In the spirit of lifting that particular fog, below we present our illustrated primer of profiling and volume analysis concepts and common terminology.
-Which is to say that it’s specifically focused on the Acme-style uses of the terms, liberally infused with editorial comments where they add value (or humor?), and the examples displayed will be of Acme charts.
-That said, all the entries should be generally applicable to the greater volume profiling world.
+In the spirit of lifting that particular fog, below we present our illustrated primer of volume and time profiling analysis concepts and terminology.
+Which is to say that it’s specifically focused on the Acme-style uses of the terms, liberally infused with editorial comments where they add value, and the examples displayed will be of Acme charts.

 Profiles are histograms of the volume transacted or time spent at each price over a specific span of time such as a day, month, year or even a single bar.
 The Acme suite has specialized profile types for pretty much any span of time, with special support for the “standard” units of time such as sessions, weeks, quarters and years.
 Some of the most commonly-used profile types are:

-- Session Profiles are a specialized kind of volume profile, and are probably the most-used variety of short term profiles.
-They are specifically designed to profile a single session (or a single day) and usually include lots of “landmark” short term levels such as the initial balance, open, previous close, floor pivots and more.
+A specialized kind of volume profile, and are probably the most-used variety of short term profiles.
+They are specifically designed to profile a single session (or a single day) and usually include lots of landmark short term levels such as the initial balance, open, previous close, value area, balance targets and more.

 Similar to volume profiles, time-price-opportunity (TPO) profiles are histograms of how much time was spent at each price within the span of the profile rather than volume-at-price.
 Generally, TPO profiles are less precise than volume profiles over shorter terms like a session.
 That does not detract from their value, however.
 TPO profiles be used on their own to find areas of support and resistance, and can also be used in conjunction with volume profiles.
 Contrary to what many say, we believe them to be complimentary forms of analysis rather than competitors.
 When time-at-price and volume-at-price agree, this can be a form of confluence.
 Put simply, confluence is market structure, and market structure is tradeable.